Rita Marley: Early life

-Rita was born in Santiago de Cuba, to Leroy Anderson and Cynthia "Beda" Jarrett, her parents moved to Kingston, Jamaica, when she was three months old.
-In her memoir No Woman No Cry: My Life with Bob Marley, she describes how she was raised by her Aunt Viola after her parents separated.
+Rita Marley was born in Santiago de Cuba, to Leroy Anderson and Cynthia "Beda" Jarrett.
+Her parents moved to Kingston, Jamaica, when she was three months old.
+In her memoir, No Woman No Cry: My Life with Bob Marley, Rita describes how she was raised by her Aunt Viola after her parents separated.
 She was raised in Trenchtown in Kingston, Jamaica.

+Marley's Cuban birth has been questioned by her mother-in-law Cedella Booker, suggesting she may have been born in Jamaica.
+A visa application was denied after officials determined she was not born in Cuba and could not obtain status as a Cuban refugee.
+Marley herself said she was once told she was born in Cuba, but she "never traced it."

 Career

-The Soulettes released recordings including rocksteady tunes such as "Time for Everything", "Turn Turn Turn" (released in 1966, written by folk singer Pete Seeger) and "A Deh Pon Dem".
-"Friends and Lovers", "One More Chance" and "That Ain't Right" (featuring harmony vocals by the Wailers), as well as a duet by Rita and Bunny Wailer, "Bless You" were issued years later on the Lovers and Friends album.
+Rita was a founding member of the Soulettes with her cousin Constantine Walker, and Marlene Gifford.
+The Soulettes released recordings including rocksteady tunes such as "Time for Everything", "Turn!
+Turn!
+Turn!" (released in 1966, written by folk singer Pete Seeger) and "A Deh Pon Dem".
+"Friends and Lovers", "One More Chance" and "That Ain't Right" (featuring harmony vocals by the Wailers), as well as a duet by Marley and Bunny Wailer ("Bless You"), which was issued years later on the Lovers and Friends album.

-After those recordings for the Studio One (record label) coached by Bob, Rita married Bob Marley around February 1966, just before her husband moved to Wilmington, Delaware for a few months to make a living working at the Dupont Hotel there.
-Bob was replaced by her cousin Constantine "Vision" Walker, who recorded a few songs as a member of The Wailers during this period, with Rita providing harmonies.
+After recording for Studio One and being coached by Bob Marley, Rita married Bob around February 1966, just before he moved to Wilmington, Delaware, for a few months to make a living working at the Dupont Hotel there.
+Bob was replaced by her cousin Constantine "Vision" Walker, who recorded a few songs as a member of The Wailers during this period, with Rita Marley providing harmonies.